A novel large-strain kinematic framework for fiber-reinforced laminated composites and its application in the characterization of damage: Preliminaries

-Now following Kachanov's~(1980)~\cite{kachanov1980continuum} definition, a crack in a continuum may be defined as a jump in the displacement field, i.e $\llbracket\mathbf{u}\rrbracket=\mathbf{u}^+ -\mathbf{u}^-\defeq\mathbf{q}$ along the crack surface $\text{S}$.
-This displacement jump characterizes the geometry of the crack and can be described by the tensor
+Now following Kachanov's~(1980)~\cite{kachanov1980continuum} definition, a crack in a continuum may also be defined in terms of the jump in the displacement field, $\llbracket\mathbf{u}\rrbracket=\mathbf{u}^+ -\mathbf{u}^-\defeq\mathbf{q}$ and, the normal $\mathbf{n}$ to the crack surface $\text{S}$.
+For a crack with normal discontinuity, the vectors $\mathbf{q}$ and $\mathbf{n}$ are parallel to each other and hence, one can write $\mathbf{q}=d\,\mathbf{n}$, with $d$ being the distance between the bounding surfaces of the crack in the manifold as shown in Fig~\ref{fig:Crack}.
+Based on this framework, Kachanov~(1980)~\cite{kachanov1980continuum} defined the crack density tensor as

-Here $\delta$ is the field concentration on the surface ($\text{S}$) and the vector $\mathbf{q}=\beta\,\mathbf{n}$, with $\beta$ being the distance between the bounding surfaces of the crack in the manifold as shown in Fig~\ref{fig:Crack}.
-Now with the help of the Eqs.~\eqref{eq:curl} and~\eqref{eq:crack_distortion_tensor}, we can write
+Here $\delta$ is the field concentration on the surface $\text{S}$.
+Note that this definition was also used by Talreja~(1985)~\cite{talreja1985continuum} in his characterization of matrix crack density in laminated composites.
+From the above discussion, it is evident that the displacement jump $\mathbf{q}$ is sufficient to characterize the local geometry of the defect as $\mathbf{q}=d\,\mathbf{n}$.
+Moreover, since $\mathbf{p}$ and $\mathbf{q}$ both represent the jump in the displacement field due to a crack, one can write

-This definition of a discontinuity is capable of accommodating different kinds of material incompatibility irrespective of their specific physical nature.
-In this paper, we employ a similar notion to characterize the various damage mechanisms in fiber-reinforced laminated composite materials.
+} This definition of a discontinuity is capable of accommodating different kinds of material incompatibility irrespective of their specific physical nature.
+In this paper, we employ a notion similar to the one used by Valanis and Panoskaltsis~(2005)~\cite{valanis2005material} to characterize various damage mechanisms in fiber-reinforced laminated composite materials.